Komodo

 • What type of accommodation works best for families in Komodo?

-• What actually works for a half-day with young kids in Komodo?
+• What works for a half-day with young kids in Komodo?

 • What changes after dark in Komodo?

-• Where do nights go wrong for travellers in Komodo?
+• Where do nights go wrong in Komodo?